Anwesha11111/creative-extensions-app/README.md

 💡 Why This Matters

 The Problem: Modern creative software is either too simple (limiting) or too complex (overwhelming).
-Power users want flexibility; beginners want simplicity.The Solution: AI-mediated interfaces that present complexity only when needed, making professional-grade tools accessible to everyone.This project explores how AI can fundamentally reimagine user interfaces—not just as chatbots bolted onto existing apps, but as intelligent orchestration layers that dynamically compose functionality based on user intent.
+Power users want flexibility; beginners want simplicity.

+The Solution: AI-mediated interfaces that present complexity only when needed, making professional-grade tools accessible to everyone.This project explores how AI can fundamentally reimagine user interfaces—not just as chatbots bolted onto existing apps, but as intelligent orchestration layers that dynamically compose functionality based on user intent.

 🎓 Technical Innovation